 Helcim may not be the least expensive merchant account provider on the market, but their processing rates and fees are all very competitive.
 Best of all, unlike most providers, they offer some extremely thorough price disclosures right on their website.
-While that information is scattered across several pages on their site, you should be able to come up with a fairly accurate estimate of what your total costs will be just from the published rates they provide.
+With the information they provide, you should be able to estimate your total costs fairly accurately.

 One of the best things about Helcim’s pricing structure is that every merchant – regardless of processing volume or history – is set up with an interchange-plus pricing plan.
 Many providers don’t offer interchange-plus at all, while others simply don’t advertise it.
 You’ll have to ask for it when negotiating the details of your account, and you might only be offered it if your business has a high monthly processing volume.
 Helcim features standardized interchange-plus rates that are published right on their website.
 Discounted rates are also available for nonprofits and high-volume businesses.
 One word of caution: While interchange-plus pricing clearly separates the interchange rate you’ll pay to the credit card associations and issuing banks from the markup you’ll pay to your provider, there can be a lot of variability in the interchange rates themselves.
 Check out our article The Complete Guide to Credit Card Processing Rates & Fees for more information.

-Helcim offers three basic pricing plans, depending on how your business accepts payments.
-These plans are called the Retail, Virtual Terminal, and Mobile plans.
+Helcim offers three pricing plans, depending on how your business accepts payments.
+These plans are called the Retail, eCommerce, and Retail + eCommerce plans.
 Here are the details:

 This plan is designed for traditional retailers who will be taking credit card payments in-person using a countertop credit card terminal.

-The Virtual Terminal Plan is Helcim’s pricing plan for eCommerce-only merchants who will be processing card-not-present transactions over the internet.
+The eCommerce Plan is Helcim’s pricing plan for ecommerce-only merchants who will be processing card-not-present transactions over the internet.

 - $35.00 monthly account fee